boldflight/BibleConverter/test_EPUB/output/jer.md

 They have no understanding.
 They are skilled at doing evil.
 They do not know how to do good.”

+[23] I looked at the land and saw that it was an empty wasteland.
 I looked up at the sky, and its light had vanished.
 [24] I looked at the mountains and saw that they were shaking.
 All the hills were swaying back and forth!